Tomorrow.io Just Launched Gale—the World's First Weather and Climate Generative AI! Learn More

 The Global Radar Gap

-More than 70 years after radar was invented, over 5 billion people still live outside of reliable radar coverage making even the most basic forecasts a dream for the vast majority of humanity.
+More than 70 years after radar was invented, more than 5 billion people still live outside of weather radar coverage making even the most basic forecasts a dream for the vast majority of humanity.

 Development and Launch Timeline